Exabyte-io/documentation/docs/security/overview.md

 # On-premises deployment

-We're extremely concerned and active about security.
-We are aware that many companies are not comfortable hosting sensitive data outside their firewall.
-For these companies we can offer "Exabyte.io On-premises", a version of Exabyte.io that can be installed on a server within the company network.
+We are aware that some companies are still not comfortable hosting data on any third-party-owned hardware.
+For these companies we can suggest [private deployment](../site-policy/sharing-policy.md) options.

 # Links